Skip To Main Content

 Synthesis of control and instrumentation, actuators and power electronics, sensors and signal processing, and precision system design.

-The Precision Metrology and Inspection Lab develops novel metrology and inspection technologies for semiconductor manufacturing and advanced subtractive/additive manufacturing.
+The Precision Metrology and Instrumentation (PMI) Lab develops novel metrology, inspection, and instrumentation technologies for advancing semiconductor manufacturing and advanced manufacturing.

 The PROduct Synthesis Engineering Laboratory helps engineers during initial design phases and develops design methods to facilitate concept generation for specific types of product spaces, such as biomimetic, derivative biomimetic, and universal product concepts.